naeemshaikh90/Workflow/README.md

 ## About
 Just like another day, I was surfing GitHub when I got this cool repo named [playbook](https://github.com/hyperoslo/playbook), I liked it so much and decided to create a repo similar this to organize my daily, weekly workflow.

-So from right now I will organize my to-do list in Agile way.
+So from right now we will organize our to-do list in Agile way.

-It's hard to complete some task or to read out each and every links that we came across daily while surfing internet.
+It's hard to complete some task or to read out instantaneously each and every links that we came across daily while surfing internet.
 It's hard because there are a million choices along the way, and because it never really ends.
 In a word, it's uncertain.

 There are two ways to deal with that; to control it, or to accept it.